usherlabs/kwil-ls-oracle/README.md

      ]
    ```

-4. Adjust the configuration of the oracle extension [here](./examples/single-node/config.toml)
+4. Adjust the configuration of the oracle extension.
+   For a Single Node, an adopt the Log Store configuration [here](./examples/single-node/logstore-config.json)
    ```toml
    stream_id = "<your_address>/kwil-demo"
    ```